 The added funds are the culmination of many years of advocacy driven by school groups and disability advocates alike who have been frustrated by underfunding of special education, she said.

-“I think it should take a lot of the pressure off,” Acosta said of the extra dollars.
+“I think it should take some of the pressure off,” Acosta said of the extra dollars.
 “There’s a lot of ground to be made up for so we’re really pleased to see the increase.”

 Outside of special education, funding to support respite care initiatives is up $2 million in the spending plan — a 48 percent increase — and the federal government will grow its support for vocational rehabilitation as well as a program to train professionals to screen and diagnose autism.
 The Centers for Disease Control and Prevention’s National Center on Birth Defects and Developmental Disabilities will also see a bump.

 Another program that’s set to see a big jump in dollars is Special Olympics.
 Last year, there was an outcry after the Trump administration proposed eliminating U.S. Department of Education funding for the sports organization’s education programs.
 The hubbub led Trump to publicly reverse course and pledge to continue support for Special Olympics.
 Not only does the budget deal that lawmakers approved maintain funding for the program, which promotes social inclusion in schools, it increases spending on the effort by 14 percent to over $20 million.

 Separately, there is also $1 million allocated for a pilot program that would establish partnerships between university centers on developmental disabilities and nonprofits to create new models for community-based transition and daytime services that support independent living.

 Kim Musheno, vice president of public policy at the Autism Society of America, said it’s good to see programs maintaining support.